-YouTube Movies & TV is the transactional and ad-supported film and television storefront built on the world's largest video platform, reaching over 2.7 billion logged-in users monthly across more than 100 countries.
-For independent distributors, YouTube offers three distinct revenue streams — transactional purchases and rentals (TVOD), ad-supported free viewing (AVOD), and Content ID passive royalties from user-uploaded clips.
+YouTube Movies & TV is the transactional and ad-supported film and television storefront built on the world's largest video platform, reaching over 2.7 billion monthly active users globally, with the Movies & TV storefront live in roughly 25 countries (ad-supported viewing available on YouTube worldwide).
+For independent distributors, YouTube offers three distinct revenue streams, transactional purchases and rentals (TVOD), ad-supported free viewing (AVOD), and Content ID passive royalties from user-uploaded clips.
 Molten Cloud, the rights management and royalties platform for film and television, automates YouTube avails generation, tracks multi-stream royalties across TVOD, AVOD, and Content ID, and ensures every title delivered to YouTube is backed by verified territorial rights data.

 YouTube Movies & TV accepts a wide range of content across all genres, with particular strength in action, drama, comedy, documentary, and international film.
 Understanding the platform's deal structures helps distributors choose the right entry path and revenue model.